 There are other problems of a similar nature.
 At one point Williams suggests that Augustine’s rejection of moral perfectionism as the test of the historical continuity of orthodoxy is one the church ought to reconsider today.
 But the claim is left dangling, underdeveloped.
 Nor is there any attempt to connect how this historical observation relates to current historical practice or the history of historical thinking.
 In fact such connections are entirely absent from this book.
 Its overall argument suffers from failing to engage historiography as it is currently practised by specialists, and it is seriously marred by the absence of any interaction with either the history of historiography or the philosophy of history.
 I would think that both are somewhat glaring omissions in a book as ambitiously titled as Why Study the Past?

 Moreover, some of the criticisms Williams levels at certain conceptions of history seem to raise more problems than they solve.
-At one point he dismisses contextual historical analysis because it is allegedly animated by “a cynical assumption” that a given historical development is a mixture of “arbitrary power struggle and abstract ideological refinement.”2 His counter-example is the early church’s earnest attempt to determine the nature of holiness.
+At one point he dismisses contextual historical analysis because it is allegedly animated by “a cynical assumption” that a given historical development is a mixture of “arbitrary power struggle and abstract ideological refinement.”
+2 His counter-example is the early church’s earnest attempt to determine the nature of holiness.
 Frankly, Marx would have made mince meat of such reasoning.
 In putting it this way Williams relies on a mistaken belief that for something to be ideological it must be about something other than what it says it is, or that the workings of power inherently yield negative moral judgments.
-This cuts ideological criticism woefully short.3 In saying that conceptions of holiness are ideologically grounded one could make the claim that patristic theologians were sincere in their endeavours, and did advance something tangible and beneficial; yet at the same time one could advance an argument about how they did what they did fits within wider ideological frameworks that encompass social and cultural and intellectual change.
+This cuts ideological criticism woefully short.
+3 In saying that conceptions of holiness are ideologically grounded one could make the claim that patristic theologians were sincere in their endeavours, and did advance something tangible and beneficial; yet at the same time one could advance an argument about how they did what they did fits within wider ideological frameworks that encompass social and cultural and intellectual change.
 Indeed it is precisely this type of historical reasoning that Williams himself calls for at certain points in his book, though he seems not to notice that this could be a response to his rather flimsy jibes at Marxist and postmodern criticism.

 At another point Williams contrasts theological history with academic secular history, the latter being in his view reductive.
-Theological history, he claims, is alert to the work of God, something he insists is “irreducible to a mere cultural setting”.4 He then follows this up by saying that the signs of God’s providence will be found in that which “unsettles the Church”.
+Theological history, he claims, is alert to the work of God, something he insists is “irreducible to a mere cultural setting”.
+4 He then follows this up by saying that the signs of God’s providence will be found in that which “unsettles the Church”.
 First, Williams should justify his claim that most historians are interested in explaining the past reductively, demonstrating that this is a widespread and prejudicial practice (they aren’t, and he can’t).
 Second, Williams should clarify whether or not his claim is historical or not.
 If the assertion that such-and-such event in the past is a sign of God is not a historical claim, then by what criteria is one to evaluate rival accounts?
 One cannot appeal to the signs of God to settle this issue, for that begs the question.
 Too often, when Williams targets historical criticism he aims at a scarecrow.

 In the same vein, discussing the work of an Orthodox theologian on the Greek church fathers, Williams makes the following claim:

 I should want to argue that a great deal of what Lossky says remains unaffected by the plain investigation of what the fourth-century writers ‘actually’ meant.
-He is claiming that they do, as a matter of fact, move the theological discussion on and allow things to be said that could not be said before; and, as a theologian rather than just an intellectual historian, he assumes that new language about God will naturally affect the self-understanding of humans.5
+He is claiming that they do, as a matter of fact, move the theological discussion on and allow things to be said that could not be said before; and, as a theologian rather than just an intellectual historian, he assumes that new language about God will naturally affect the self-understanding of humans.
+5

 To start with, there seems to be a fear permeating Williams’ analysis, as if the attempt to explain and understand something by the means of intellectual history unduly restricts and threatens theological insight.
-But this strikes me as both wrong and misguided, throwing up a sharp division between history and theology in order to protect the latter from a perceived threat.
+But this strikes me as both wrong and misguided, throwing up a sharp division between history and theology in order to protect the latter.
 It also betrays a lack of engagement with the current state of thinking on history, especially that of contextualist intellectual historians who have written extensively on theoretical issues, such as J. G. A. Pocock.
 The fact that Williams cites Michel de Certeau without engaging with the substance of his thought is quite indicative.

 What is William asserting in the quote above?
 If Lossky is saying that the Greek fathers moved the theological discussion forward “as a matter of fact,” regardless of whether or not that is something they intended or accomplished in their time, then presumably what he is saying is that a later reading of their work (i.e. Lossky’s) enabled “new language about God” to emerge.
 But that simply displaces the historical context of the Greek fathers for the historical context of the later interpreter of the Greek fathers.
 And, contrary to what Williams appears to be asserting, both those contexts can be understood and explained on historical grounds without being simplistically reductive.
 The rise of fundamentalist interpretations of the Bible in early-twentieth-century America is in many ways based on anachronism, but that hardly means that a historical understanding and explanation of the rise of fundamentalism will be ideologically skewed or rigidly reductive.